This page contains a list of subjects in alphabetical order. Each item links to more resources and ongoing projects.

 - Community Mapping helps to find out how the local community works – see the section above.

 - Inclusion Traffic Lights are a helpful model to think about how services are configured.
+This comic strip provides a brief explanation.
 Click here for a comparison of the upside and downside of each of the three options and here for information on how to use the traffic lights to evaluate services.
 Reasons why people get stuck in red places and what can be done about it can be be found here, with one solution set out here that shows how to identify the community equivalent of each activity taking place in red or amber settings.
 If you need to continue to run them, Here is how to ‘exclusion proof’ your red and amber services, along with a discussion about ‘greening up’ your red building here.
 Sometimes the whole traffic light concept is used wrongly and causes problems, so you can read about ‘Accidents at the Inclusion Traffic Lights’ here.

 - There are a range of different instruments available to measure inclusion.
 A trawl of these measures was done in 2002 and these are indexed here.
 One of my own devising is the Inclusion Web which helps in getting to know the person and also provides some quantitative data for commissioners.
 More details here.
 The Inclusion Web is cited in Sue Parkinson’s 2014 book ‘Recovery through activity’.